 Employers must additionally ensure that the employees receive training whenever there is a modification of previous procedures or tasks and whenever there is an addition of new jobs or tasks that may cause exposure risk.

-Nowadays, online Bloodborne Pathogen training solutions have made the bloodborne pathogens training procedure more streamlined and effective.
+Nowadays, online free Bloodborne Pathogen training solutions have made the bloodborne pathogens training procedure more streamlined and effective.

 Therefore, online training may be the best option for employees since it allows them to choose a convenient time for learning.